minglwang/Data_Mining/README.md

 Figure 1.
 Procedures for data preparation
 </p>

-In data preparation, we have to take the data comtamination into account which means we have to identified the **source of noise**.
+In data preparation, we have to take the data comtamination into account which means we have to identified the **source of noises** which may caused by：
-The possible sources of noises include：
 - faulty data collection instruments, e.g. sensors
 - transmission errors, e.g. intermittent errors from internet transmisssions
 - data entry error